-Even Mobileye, who are at the forefront of using cameras are developing in parallel with LiDAR sensors, building up two completely independent systems for creating a real-time model of the environment that leverages the best of both technologies.
+Even Mobileye, which is at the forefront of using cameras developing in parallel with LiDAR sensors, building up two completely independent systems for creating a real-time model of the environment that leverages the best of both technologies.

 SONAR (Sound Navigation and Ranging), aka “ultrasound” sensors generate high-frequency audio on the order of 48 kHz, more than twice as high as the typical human hearing range.
 (Interestingly, many dogs can hear these sensors, but they don’t seem bothered by them.)
 When instructed by the car’s ECU, these sensors emit an ultrasonic burst, and then they “listen” for the returning reflections from nearby objects.